16 October–19 December.

 Accelerator presents Swedish artist Adèle Essle Zeiss as part of an Autumn exhibition programme focused on transformation and how we relate to the human body and our personal space.
 Essle Zeiss is presented in parallell with artist Jonathan Baldock.
 Two exhibitions characterised by sensuousness, presence and a cautious hopefulness.

-Please note that Adèle Essle Zeiss’ performances are on view Thursday–Sunday only.
-All performances are open for drop ins and visitors can come and go during the presentations.
+Adèle Essle Zeiss’ performances were on view Thursday–Sunday during the exhibition.
+All performances were open for drop ins and visitors could come and go during the presentations.

 Thursday, Friday and Sunday: